-With one exception at the end of Chapter 4, there is no music notation in the form of notes on a staff in this document for reasons explained above.
+There is very little music notation in the form of notes on a staff in this document for reasons explained above.
 The notation doesn't resemble music notation, and so seems alien to anyone versed in it, but this is because it represents the essence of things in a dramatically simpler way.
 This way, once you "get it," is so directly related to how the ears hear music that it encourages the experimentation that's the source of all artistry.

-The main things that have to be written down to use PKP are melody lines in chromatic scale notation (annotated on the staff or written separately), harmony lines in alphabet notation (annotated above the staff or written separately), and simple mode tables that provide a cross reference between them.
+The main things that have to be written down to use PKP are melody lines in chromatic scale notation (annotated on the staff or written separately), harmony lines in alphabet notation (annotated above the staff or written separately), and simple mode tables that provide a cross reference between the two.
 Lego-like pictures of sequences of shapes formed from building blocks are only to explain in a graphic way how details are worked out at the keyboard.